• Skip to primary navigation

 🍴 Serving suggestions

-1. Sliced and served on its own - This cake is delicious enough to be enjoyed on its own as a sweet treat, perfect for a snack or dessert.
+1. This cake is delicious enough to be enjoyed on its own as a sweet treat, perfect for a snack or dessert.

-2. Toasted and spread with butter or cream cheese - Toasting the cake slices adds a delicious crunch to the exterior and enhances the flavours.
-Spread with butter or cream cheese for an extra indulgent treat.
+2. Toasting the cake slices adds a delicious crunch to the exterior and enhances the flavours.
+Spread with butter, peanut butter, or cream cheese for an extra indulgent treat.

-3. Topped with whipped cream and fresh berries - If you want to dress up the cake a little, try topping it with a dollop of whipped cream and some fresh berries, such as strawberries or raspberries.
+3. If you want to dress up the cake a little, try topping it with a dollop of whipped cream (or clotted cream) and some fresh berries, such as strawberries or raspberries.

-4. Served with a scoop of ice cream - For a truly decadent dessert, try serving the warm cake with a scoop of your favourite ice cream.
+4. For a truly decadent dessert, try serving the warm cake with a scoop of your favourite ice cream.
 Vanilla or honeycomb ice cream would be nice.

 A banana and blueberry bread on a wooden board with a glass of milk behind.